LTU-RAI/ExplorationRRT/README.md

 **PLANNING_DEPTH_** and **INFO_GAIN_DEPTH_** - The depth of the Octree in UFOmap practically means merging voxels into larger ones.
 This significantly speeds up various volumetric occupancy checks.
 ERRT is configured to use a small **resolution** of ~0.05-0.15m but performing computationally demanding actions such as information gain calculations at a set depth in the Octree.

+**ROBOT_SIZE_** - The approximate size-radius of the robot.
+This is used in volumetric collision checks to ensure robot-safe trajectories.

 **V_LOCAL_** - The side length of the bounding box that defines the local sampling space for generating the RRT.

 **NUMBER_OF_NODES_** - The size of the RRT as the exit condition to stop tree expansion.